yookoala/gofast/README.md

 **gofast** help you to write the code on the web server part of this picture.
 It helps you to pass the request to application server and receive response from it.

+You may think of **gofast** as a "client library" to consume any FastCGI application server.

 Why?
 ----